Skip to main content

 Certain proposal types MAY override defaults with stricter requirements, e.g. protocol-breaking changes.

-These parameters tie directly into SPEC-ANCHOR.md and SPEC-MODULES.md.
+These parameters tie directly into SPEC-MODULES.md and SPEC-CORE.md.

 3.1 Transaction fees